 Duration and Convexity

-Bond prices change inversely with interest rates, and, hence, there is interest rate risk with bonds.
+Bond prices change inversely with interest rates, so bonds have interest rate risk.
 However, interest rate risk is greatest when interest rates are near 0 and least when interest rates are high.
 Therefore, it is more accurate to describe the interest rate sensitivity of bonds.
 One method of measuring interest rate sensitivity due to changes in market interest rates is by the full valuation approach, which simply calculates what bond prices will be if the interest rate changed by specific amounts.
-The full valuation approach is based on the fact that the price of a bond = the sum of the present value of each coupon payment + the present value of the principal payment.
-That the present value of a future payment depends on the interest rate is what causes bond prices to vary with the interest rate, as well.
+The full valuation approach is based on the fact that the price of a bond = the sum of the present value of each coupon payment + the present value of the principal repayment.
+Present value depends on the market interest rate, so bond prices depend on the market interest rate.

 Bond Value = Present Value of Coupon Payments + Present Value of Par Value